Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Numerical simulations

 \subsection{High-field detection sequence}

-To compare the performance of these measurement protocols, we integrate them within the detection scheme AERIS~\citep{AERIS}, as they would be employed in high field experimental setups.
+To compare the performance of these measurement protocols, we integrate them within the detection scheme AERIS~\citep{AERISSM}, as they would be employed in high field experimental setups.
 AERIS is a scheme tailored for high field signals that consists on multiple short-duration NV measurements.
 In this manner, the NV decoherence does not limit the spectral resolution; instead, the frequency resolution is dictated by the decoherence of the target signal, just as in heterodyne schemes.
-During the measurements within AERIS, the NV ensemble captures the RF-induced Rabi oscillations of nuclear spins, which encode chemical information of the NMR sample in the amplitude.
-These measurements can be carried out through the application of any of the three mentioned measurement protocols.
-Refer to Fig.~\ref{fig:app2} for the detection scheme.
+During the measurements within AERIS, the NV ensemble captures the RF-induced Rabi oscillations, which encode chemical information of the NMR sample in the amplitude.
+In particular, the NV ensemble detects the longitudinal nuclear Rabi signal, and for that [111] cut diamonds are required.
+In the simulations, the Rabi signal is detected with one of the three protocols --CPMG, SHIELD utilizing MW block $A\bar{A}A\bar{A}$ or SHIELD with $A\bar{A}\bar{B}B$--, and to ensure a fair comparison, the measurement duration is kept identical across all cases.
+Refer to Fig.~\ref{fig:app2} for the overall detection scheme.

 For the sake of simplicity, we consider a single chemical shift $\delta=200$ Hz as the target parameter.
 Then, one can show that the magnetic field on the NV ensemble during the k-th magnetometry measurement reads as